 Learn how to play the add, sus, 6 and dim7 chords!

 These video lessons demonstrate how to play the sus4, 7sus4, add9, sus2, 6 and dim7 chord shapes.

-Notice how the starting point for the first 4 chords is the third.
+You’ll soon notice how the starting point for the first four chords is the 3rd.

-Chromatically the notes read: 4, 3, m3, 2.
+Chromatically the intervals are 4, 3, m3, 2.
 Find these notes in each chord shape and you will be able to create any of these chords.

 Below you find a slide show of these chords in a D shape

 However, and this is important, not all chord shapes have all these variations as easily displayed as the D shape.